prabinpkrl/rock-paper-scissors/README.md

 # rock-paper-scissors

-I made rock paper scissors
+made rock paper scissor using js <br>
-in console
-learn to merge todya yay
+i am going to continue workig to develop this game again <br>